tonyleidong/OptimalFlow/docs/webapp.rst

 Build Pipeline Cluster Traversal Experiment(PCTE) Workflow:
 -----------------------------------------------------------

-When you done the deployment steps, and start running the server, you will see the web app in your browser like picture below:
+When you've done the deployment steps, and start running the server, you will see the web app in your browser like picture below:

 .. image:: webapp-pcte-initial.PNG
    :width: 500